Rutgers-ESSP/IPCC-AR6-Sea-Level-Projections/README.md

 See [Kopp et al. (2022)](https://doi.org/10.1002/essoar.10511663.1) for more background on the conceptual framing of the AR6 sea level projections.

+See [FAQ.md](FAQ.md) for frequently asked questions regarding the projections.

 ### License and Citation Information

 See [LICENSE.md](LICENSE.md) for licensing and required acknowledgements and citations.